-- (1) Property was classified as held for sale as of December 31, 2020 and sold in January 2021. - (2) Property owned through a consolidated joint venture in which we hold a 95% controlling interest. - (3) Property owned through a consolidated joint venture in which we hold a 75% controlling interest.
+- (1) Property owned through a consolidated joint venture in which we hold a 95% controlling interest. - (2) Property owned through a consolidated joint venture in which we hold a 75% controlling interest.

-As of December 31, 2020, we owned five real estate properties through an unconsolidated joint venture in which we hold a 75% interest ("Windsor Manor JV").
-The following tables set forth details on the property holdings of our investments in the unconsolidated Windsor Manor JV:
+As of December 31, 2021, we owned five real estate properties through a 75% interest in Windsor Manor Joint Venture, an unconsolidated joint venture.
+Effective January 1, 2022, we acquired the remaining 25% interest in the Windsor Manor Joint Venture from our joint venture partner and currently own a 100% interest in the Windsor Manor Joint Venture.
+The following tables set forth details on the property holdings of our investment in the unconsolidated Windsor Manor Joint Venture: